 FLIGHTS

-But for comparisons we use these websites:
+But to see our options, we use these websites:

 • Kiwi.com – so many things I like about kiwi… you can check flights on a map – they’ll show the best prices.
 You can choose to include trains and buses in the search as a mode of transportation, which will show you a connection to a nearby airport if the price will be better that way.
 There’s a “nomad” function, which offers longer stays in stopover airports, giving you a cheaper ticket price to the final destination and a chance to explore another place.
 And so on, and so on.
 If you decide to book through kiwi, they actually have a connecting flight guarantee.
 So, yeah, it’s a great option.